 about

 I work at the intersection of housing policy, community change, and public narrative.
-Over the past three decades, I’ve organized at the grassroots level, helped advance equity-focused, evidence-based reforms inside local government, advised public agencies and nonprofits on housing policy and development, and written and spoken nationally about housing equity and segregation.
+Over the past three decades, I’ve worked across the housing system — organizing at the grassroots level, advancing equity-focused reforms inside local government, advising public agencies and nonprofits, and contributing nationally to the conversation about housing equity and racial segregation.

 I am the co-author of Just Action: How to Challenge Segregation Enacted Under the Color of Law (2023), written with Richard Rothstein as a follow-up to The Color of Law.
-While The Color of Law documented how government policy created residential segregation, Just Action explores how communities can begin to address those harms through local action, particularly in housing, land use, and related systems.
+While The Color of Law documented how government policy created residential segregation, Just Action focuses on how communities can begin to address those harms through local action in housing, land use, and related systems.

 Since the book’s publication, I’ve spoken with a wide range of audiences — including community groups, housing professionals, real estate and banking audiences, faith communities, civil rights organizations, and universities — about the history of segregation and today’s opportunities for advancing fair and inclusive housing.
 I regularly deliver keynote talks and facilitate conversations that aim to be honest, accessible, and inspirational while grounded in what’s possible.